Chapter 44

 "[42] Yet at the same time many even among the leaders believed in him.
 But because of the Pharisees they would not confess their faith for fear they would be put out of the synagogue; [43] for they loved praise from men more than praise from God."

-THEY ALSO LOVED PLACES OF HONOR
+THEY ALSO SOUGHT AFTER POSITIONS OF HONOR

 Luke 20:45-47